 Though the Mondays failed to perform, Fidel Ghandi of NME rather liked the Monsters: 'Stockholm Monsters are a riot and a half - such unruly gentlemen, such poise, such drunkenness.
 Four figures on a stage play sober whilst microwaving Alma Mater - singer swaying from scream to whisper via croaks, grunts, burps and coughs.
 The others switch instruments at will, improvising variations on a forgotten theme.
 Yep, FUN - haphazard, out-of-control, undisciplined fun(k).'

-The arrival of the Mondays on the scene also hastened the demise of the band.
-Initially sponsored by Rob Gretton, the Monsters also became Tony Wilson's blue-eyed boys, in part due to a fairly hard, street image which saw them variously labelled as Scallies and Perry Boys.
-By 1984 the band were showing real promise with Alma Mater, yet the album was indifferently received by the critics, and failed to sell.
-The Monsters never made it to the States, and eventually found themselves overtaken by the Mondays, who quickly became press darlings and edged the Monsters from their slot at Palatine Road.
-Nor did it help that an emotional John Rhodes threw a punch at Wilson at The Haçienda in December 1986.
+The arrival of the Mondays on the scene also hastened the demise of the Monsters.
+Initially sponsored by Rob Gretton, the older group had also became Tony Wilson's blue-eyed boys, in part due to a moderately hard, streetwise image which saw them variously labelled as Scallies and Perry Boys.
+By 1984 Stockholm Monsters were showing real promise with Alma Mater, yet the album was indifferently received by the critics, and failed to break out commercially.
+The group never made it to the States and would eventually find themselves overtaken by the Mondays, who quickly became press darlings and edged the Monsters from their niche at Palatine Road.
+Nor did it help that a somewhat emotional John Rhodes threw a punch at Wilson at The Haçienda in December 1986.

 The release of Partyline was promoted with a couple of live shows in February 1987, including a support slot with New Order in Belfast, and an excellent live rendition on Granada TV.
-A five-song studio demo was also recorded, with Stupid and House is Not a Home in particular showing that the band still had some of their best material ahead of them.
-However within a few months the band had effectively split, two years short of the 'Madchester' explosion which would propel Happy Mondays and the Stone Roses onto Top of the Pops.
+A five-song studio demo was also recorded, with Stupid and House Is Not a Home in particular showing that the band still had some of their best material ahead of them.
+Within a few short months, however, the band had effectively split, two years short of the 'Madchester' explosion that would propel Happy Mondays and the Stone Roses onto Top of the Pops.
 Some have since cited the Monsters as a proto-Mondays, but in musical terms the comparison holds little water.
-Instead, the organ-lead Inspiral Carpets provide a better parallel, beginning as an indie pop frailty and ending up as an accomplished rock act.
-The difference being that the Inspirals sold records, whereas the Monsters were unfortunate in being several hard years ahead of their time.
+Instead, the organ-lead Inspiral Carpets provide a better parallel, beginning with indie pop frailty and ending up an accomplished rock act.
+The difference being that the Inspirals sold records, whereas the Monsters suffered for being several hard years ahead of their time.